 3. Escalating Costs of Running and Maintaining the Business

-Reduced operational costs allow the business to increase investments in the organisation and externally.
+Reduced operational costs allow the business to increase investments in the organization and externally.
 Business costs rising in a consistent manner could indicate a problem within the human resource department of the business.
 Possible reasons behind the escalated costs of running and maintaining the business include resource wastage in multiple departments and little-to-no return on investment (ROI).
 Analysis of employee data draws relationships between employee experiences and performance and the overall costs incurred in the business.